cjswedes/switchyard/switchyard/P1/README.md

 I am unsure how too use switchyard with mininet.
 We will probably have to figure it out for the spanning tree testing.

+Test cases for lru:
+* What if an invalid packet is sent to our network...wrong headers etc

+Test cases for STP:
+* who the fuck knows Im tired.